Tinkling cisticola

 The tinkling cisticola or grey cisticola (Cisticola rufilatus) is a species of bird in the family Cisticolidae.
 It is found in Angola, Botswana, Republic of the Congo, Democratic Republic of the Congo, Gabon, Malawi, Namibia, South Africa, Zambia, and Zimbabwe.
-It's natural habitat is dry savannah.
+Its natural habitat is dry savannah.

 Note that the name tinkling cisticola is also used as an alternative name for Levaillant's cisticola (Cisticola tinniens).